poetic/meteor-materialize-sass-archived/README.md

 ```

 # ICONS
+Icons are automatically imported from this package.

-Instead mentioned at http://materializecss.com/icons.html, we had already embed the MaterialIcons-Regular fonts to the package.
-So you do not have to add an additional head element.
+You do NOT have to add an additional head element mentioned at http://materializecss.com/icons.html.

 Read more about the MaterialIcons at https://google.github.io/material-design-icons/